nf-core/sarek/docs/input.md

 When starting Sarek from the mapping or recalibrate steps, a TSV file is generated automatically after the recalibration processes.
 This TSV file is stored under `results/Preprocessing/TSV/recalibrated.tsv` and can be used to restart Sarek from the recalibrated BAM files.
-Using `--step variantcalling` will automatically take this file as input.
+Using the parameter `--step variantcalling` will automatically take this file as input.

 Additionally, individual TSV files for each sample (`recalibrated_[SAMPLE].tsv`) can be found in the same directory.